Good podcast

 The midas touch of Pat Benatar and ?We Belong?

 When Pat Benatar?s Tropico album was released in 1984, she was on top of the world: an established superstar talent with a string of chart-toppers, and she and her husband and musical partner Neil Giraldo were about to become first-time parents.
 The biggest hit from the album, ?We Belong,? would become a worldwide smash, extending her golden streak on the charts.
 It?s a love song that was actually written by two Los Angeles musicians who were struggling to make it at the time, and its success became a windfall for them that they didn?t see coming.
 Get into the story in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2024-01-31